Our Vision and Values

 They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.
 Everyone was filled with awe, and many wonders and miraculous signs were done by the apostles.
 All the believers were together and had everything in common.
 Selling their possessions and goods, they gave to anyone as they had need.
 Every day they continued to meet together in the temple courts.
 They broke bread in their homes and ate together with glad and sincere hearts, praising God and enjoying the favor of all the people.
 And the Lord added to their number daily whose who were being saved.
 (Acts 2:42-47)

-To honor God by being a community of Spirit-filled servants of Jesus who know, grow, and show God’s love.
+To honour God by being a community of Spirit-filled servants of Jesus who know, grow, and show God’s love.

 At Ferndale, we believe that our real ministry exists outside the walls of our building.
-Our activities within the walls exist to enable and equip us to live faithful and fruitful lives in our homes, community, and world so that people will know that Jesus Christ is Lord.
+This is why our theme in 2019 has been “Empowered by Community to Live Missionally.”
+Our activities within the walls exist to energize and equip us to live faithful and fruitful lives in our homes, community, and world so that people will know that Jesus Christ is Lord.

 With our mission and vision in view, these are the key values we embrace as a community of people who deeply desire to be Spirit-filled servants of Jesus: